This article helps you overcome the fear of missing out by helping you understand how FOMO is generated and provides 10 tips to beat it.

 You can avoid Social Media FOMO by only using social media to communicate with friends, families, and coworkers.
 One way to avoid FOMO is to ignore all messages from anybody you do not know.
 Another is never to read social media messages about stocks.

-If you make investment decisions fast and without research, you will make terrible investments.
+You will make terrible investments if you make investment decisions fast and without research.
 FOMO in stocks causes such mistakes by demanding immediate action.

 A good way to avoid poor decisions and discourage FOMO is to always wait a week or longer before making an investment decision.
 Waiting a week can ensure that you will be sure of your decisions.

-Giving yourself a week will give you time to research the investment and think about it.
+Giving yourself a week will give you time to research and consider the investment.
 Waiting can prevent FOMO because the anxiety FOMO causes will vanish.

-Once the feelings settle down, you can think clearly, rationally, and strategically.
+Once the feelings settle down, you can think rationally and strategically.
 You can examine all the aspects of the investment and make an informed decision.
 The longer you wait, the weaker the FOMO will become.

-An S&P 500 index fund owns stock in the 500 largest publicly-traded companies in America.
+An S&P 500 index fund owns stock in America’s 500 largest publicly-traded companies.
 Such an index fund eliminates FOMO because the only criteria its managers use for stock ownership is the company’s size.

 If you cannot avoid FOMO, one of the best ways to ensure you have money in the future is to invest at least 25% of your funds in an S&P Index Fund.
 One person who believes in Index Funds is Warren Buffett.
-Buffett will instruct his estate to invest 90% of the money he set aside for his widow in S&P Index funds, CNBC reports.
+CNBC reports that Buffett will instruct his estate to invest 90% of the money he set aside for his widow in S&P Index funds.

 Constantly watching the market will lead to FOMO because there will always be impressive or interesting stocks you do not own.
 No person, even Warren Buffett, can track every investment and spot every good stock.